-Location: Washington, D.C.
+Location: Georgetown, Washington, DC

 Client: TD Bank

-The design for the building respects the rhythms and proportions of historic Georgetown.
-The facade that faces Wisconsin Avenue picks up on the neighboring townhouse with deep masonry punched openings, double bays and articulated brick detailing.
-The side elevation relates to the architecture of the historic alleyways by layering building, trellises and landscaping while maximizing the bank’s requirement for visibility with a two-story undulating glass wall.
+The site is located at a corner on Wisconsin Avenue, one of the prominent streets that bisects Georgetown and is viewed by the Commission of Fine Arts as the portal to the historic district.
+MTFA was careful to respect the rhythms and proportions of historic Georgetown while designing the building.
+The Wisconsin Avenue façade reflects the architectural vocabulary of the neighboring town homes by incorporating deep masonry punched openings, double bays, and articulated brick detailing.
+The side elevation, visible from Georgetown’s commercial district, pulls from the texture of Georgetown’s historic alleyways by layering building trellises and landscaping while maximizing the bank’s requirement for visibility with a two-story undulating glass wall.